-The first time I went flying with Madi was from Edmonton to Vancouver when Madi was just 1 month old.
+The first time I went travelling with Madi was from Edmonton to Vancouver when Madi was just 1 month old.
 We were going to visit my parents for the weekend, leaving Friday early evening and returning Sunday evening.
 I was so nervous flying with her and packed a large suitcase AND a small carry-on for her.
 I normally take at most 30 minutes to pack for myself for any business trip or vacation, but for my first flight with Madi it took me a full day to make a list of things to pack and then fit all of the stuff into her suitcase.
 I thought some tips for travelling with a toddler on a weekend trip might be helpful!

 If you are worried about how to prepare for flying with a toddler, check out my other post here.